On algebraic values of function exp (2ni x + log log y): Abstract

 \section{Abstract}

-It is proved that for all but a finite set of square-free integers $d$ the value of transcendental function $\exp~(2\pi i ~x+\log\log y)$ is an algebraic number for the algebraic arguments $x$ and $y$ in the real quadratic field of discriminant $d$.
-Such a value generates the Hilbert class field of imaginary quadratic field of discriminant $-d$.
+It is proved that for all but a finite set of the square-free integers $d$ the value of transcendental function $\exp~(2\pi i ~x+\log\log y)$ is an algebraic number for the algebraic arguments $x$ and $y$ lying in a real quadratic field of discriminant $d$.
+Such a value generates the Hilbert class field of the imaginary quadratic field of discriminant $-d$.